CollaboRateMgmt/CollaboRate/README.md

 [Back to parent](#the-process-and-how-it-works2)

-## 5. **Superior intellectual property security.**
+## 5. **Best intellectual property security.**

 For commercial (closed-source) software development, security increases with crowd size!
 The SPOCs will share neither the project code nor the task tracking system with the crowd members.
 A crowd member once assigned a task cannot refuse it.
 Otherwise, the financial penalties for an incomplete task apply.
 The tool's instructions warn crowd members to keep task details to themselves.
-You configure the task tracking system so that tasks are not public.
-Tasks will be visible only to the task creator, the task assignee and the SPOCs.
+Ensure that tasks will be visible only to the task creator, the task assignee and the SPOCs.
 No crowd member can see all the tasks, pseudocode and code.
 So you get the best intellectual property security.

    What if you want to keep the project's goal a secret?
 For this, do work breakdown yourself to a particular level.
 Ensure that crowdsourced tasks do not give an understanding of the project goal.
 But the crowd may like to work on projects that have open and noble goals.

-In case the project goal is kept confidential for business reasons, the crowdsourcing vendor must provide an assurance that to the best of their knowledge and belief, the project has good (noble, ethical) goals.
+   The project goal may be kept confidential for business competition reasons.
+In this case, the crowdsourcing vendor must provide an assurance that to the best of their knowledge and belief, the project has good (noble, ethical) goals.
 The crowdsourcing vendor must also provide an assurance to reveal the nature of the project by a particular date.

    In case of *extra* rewards based on royalty, a small security challenge arises.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Security-v-s-Transparency-in-case-of-Royalty-Incentives-for-Closed-Source-Software-Development) for more details.

 [Back to parent](#the-process-and-how-it-works2)